fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 // highlight-start
 beforeEach(async () => {
   await Note.deleteMany({})

-  let noteObject = new Note(initialNotes[0])
-  await noteObject.save()

-  noteObject = new Note(initialNotes[1])
-  await noteObject.save()
+  await Note.collection.insertMany(initialNotes)
 })
 // highlight-end
 // ...
 ```

 The database is cleared out at the beginning, and after that we save the two notes stored in the _initialNotes_ array to the database.
 Doing this, we ensure that the database is in the same state before every test is run.
+Bulk insertions can be done with the [insertMany](http://mongodb.github.io/node-mongodb-native/3.2/api/Collection.html#insertMany) function.

 Let's also make the following changes to the last two tests: